qcuaeh/molalignlib/README.md

 &ensp; -debug : Build the debug version
 &ensp; -rebuild : Recompile all source files from scratch

-#### Notes

-* Executables are created in the "bin" directory
-* Object files are created in the "_build_dir" directory
+Notice that executables are created in the "bin" directory and object files are created in the **\_build_dir** directory.
-* The compilation list is located in ./source/compilelist
-* The optimized version is compiled with fast math

 Compile the library
 ===================

 Run `./build-lib` without arguments to compile the library with the highest optimization level.
-The script accepts the same options as `build`.
+The script accepts the same options as **build** and the same notices apply.

 Run the program
 ===============